-As a UW-Marathon County student, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
+As a student at the University of Wisconsin-Stevens Point at Wausau, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
 The rules, regulations and policies you will find in this booklet are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
-Here you will find information about federal and state laws, UW System and UW Colleges regulations, policies and procedures that pertain to you and your life on campus.
+Information about UW System and campus polices can be found on the Conduct Concerns page from the Office of the Dean of Students.

 Students can purchase textbooks, course materials, campus apparel, school supplies and more at the campus bookstore.
 Visit the store on campus or online to learn more!